What is Double Taxation?

-In simple words, when we pay income tax twice on the same source of earned income, asset or financial transaction, then this taxation principle is known as Double Taxation.
+In simple words, when we pay income tax twice on the same source of earned income, asset, or financial transaction, then this taxation principle is known as Double Taxation.
 This taxation principle may be applied at both corporate and personal levels.
-Again when there is international trade then this taxation is applied in two different countries.
+Again when there is international trade, then this Taxation is applied in two different countries.

 For example, corporate profits when earned are taxed as corporate tax and then taxed again as personal income when it is distributed as dividend among the stockholders.
-Also in the case of an owner of an organization, who is also the employee of that organization, gets taxed when he receives the salary.
-Again if he receives the dividend from the company being a shareholder, he needs to pay tax on his personal tax.
+Also, in the case of an owner of an organization, who is also the employee of that organization, gets taxed when he receives the salary.
+Again if he receives the dividend from the company being a shareholder, he needs to pay tax on his tax.

 Double Taxation in Corporations (S Corp and C Corp)

 - The principle of Taxation affects the C corporations where business profits are taxed both at corporate and personal levels.

 - Double Taxation in corporations must pay income tax at a corporate rate even before distributing the profits to the shareholders.
 Then the profits shared between the shareholders as the dividend is taxed again at the recipient’s rate.
 Thus the corporate profits are taxed twice.
 Taxation in corporations is not affected by the Taxation principle, a corporation that passes through earnings directly to the shareholders without going via the intermediate step of paying dividends.